-Since full spectrum CBD is legally allowed to contain up to 0.3% THC, it *can* show up on a drug test, even if you’re only using it topically.
+Since full spectrum CBD is legally allowed to contain up to 0.3% THC, know that it *can* show up on a drug test.
 If this is a possibility for you, do not risk it.
-My next-door neighbor knows a guy who actually lost his job with the railroad over topical full-spectrum CBD showing up on a random test.
+My next-door neighbor knows a guy who actually lost his job with the railroad over full-spectrum CBD he was taking (internally) showing up on a random test.

 It’s not worth the risk.

 And while it’s highly unlikely that topical full-spectrum CBD will show up on a drug test, the risk is not zero.
 Just be careful.